 For those few days of University, I was joint honours.
 When the rest of the students arrived and I was able to learn more about my course, I became single honours.
 You can read more about that here.

-Second Time around
+Get Ahead: Second Time Around

 I still got benefits from the second time I went to the event.
 That was in September 2018, the start of my Masters.